norton120/stuart/README.md

 To an LLM, Python is an extremely efficient store of information - "open the file 'file.txt' as bytes" takes fewer tokens in Python than in English or in C. It makes sense to build these snippets in a languages that are efficient and have massive volumes of training data readily available.
 But it is important to distinguish that additional constraints on the language must be in place to make sure snippet code is optimized for LLM completions.
 For example, `pytest` heavily leverages global `fixtures` defined in `conftest.py`, creating "magic" dependency injections in test modules that require contextual understanding of the project; this may be a Python best practice, but it is detrimental to our needs in _GDD_.
 It may actually be best for agent processes to build test functions without the `pytest` framework, instead creating atomic snippets to check functionality.
 Point being that the stored programming language - ideally Python or JavaScript based on the coding models available today - is a vessel for this generative-first development paradigm, not a superset of the process.

 ### Implementation
-In this repo I'm attempting to proof the idea of a "snippet assembly" codebase.
+In this repo I'm attempting a proof of a "snippet assembly" codebase.
 Code elements are stored in sqlite with varying granularity:
   - highest level topography tree: modules, submodules and methods (names only)
   - module details: names, descriptions, imports
   - typing details: names, uses